-That said, Windows isn’t perfect at solving its own errors, and network connection issues continue to be a weak point in the operating system’s own armor.
 If you use a desktop PC, either for gaming or for work, you probably use an ethernet cable to supply internet to your PC.
-Ethernet is generally more reliable than using WiFi, especially when you’re actively performing a task that requires a stable internet connection.
-PC gamers typically need as little interference between their computer and the network server as possible when playing online, and creative individuals working on media typically require a wired connection to upload files to the cloud remotely.
-Ethernet makes all of this possible, while also typically providing users a faster experience than WiFi on its own.
+Ethernet is generally more reliable than WiFi, especially when you’re actively performing a task that requires a stable internet connection.
+PC gamers typically need as little interference between their computer and the network server as possible when playing online, and creative individuals working on media prefer a wired connection to upload files to the cloud remotely.
+Ethernet makes all of this possible, while also providing a faster experience.

-But ethernet isn’t perfect.
-It can provide its own fair share of error messages and problems when using it on a daily basis, and no error is perhaps as infuriating as when your computer alerts you to an invalid IP configuration.
-Most consumers don’t think too much about the IP addresses powering their internet-connected electronics, and there’s a reason for that: IP addresses are boring, technical, and should mostly exist in the background as a way to power the ecosystem behind accessing the internet.
-For the most part, that is how IP addresses work—silently, and in the background.
-It’s when you receive error messages regarding your IP configuration that the system can be annoying, or even infuriating.
-So, what do you do when your ethernet-powered PC keeps delivering you error messages regarding the validity of your IP address?
+So nothing is more frustrating than Windows alerting you to an invalid IP configuration.
+Most consumers don’t think too much about the IP addresses powering their internet-connected electronics, and there’s a reason for that: IP addresses are boring, technical, and should mostly exist in the background.
+And usually, that’s how IP addresses work.
+So what do you do when your ethernet-powered PC keeps delivering you error messages regarding the validity of your IP address?
 Let’s take a look.

 What Does This Error Mean?

 Let’s start with the basics.
-Every device you own that connects to the internet can be identified by its IP address, a string of numbers that is assigned by your internet service provider (ISP) or mobile network provider (like Verizon Wireless or T-Mobile).
-While devices have their own IP addresses, specific networks, like your home internet connection, all share a single IP address to connect to the internet through.
-This of this like your home address: it makes it possible to track you through your internet usage.
+Every device you own that connects to the internet can be identified by its IP address, a string of numbers assigned by your internet service provider (ISP) or mobile network provider (like Verizon Wireless or T-Mobile).
+While devices have their own IP addresses, specific networks, like your home internet connection, all share a single IP address.
+This is like your home address: it makes it possible to track you through your internet usage.
 When you receive an error message alerting you that your ethernet connection no longer has a valid IP configuration, it means that Windows is failing to receive the necessary IP address from the DHCP server, or Dynamic Host Configuration Protocol, a network protocol system that enables that server to automatically assign your computer an IP address for a specific network.
 Since your computer can’t be assigned an IP address, it fails to allow you to connect to your ISP’s network, leaving you effectively without an active internet connection.

-This can be infuriating in everyday use, because it prevents from getting any real work done.
-Most of us use our computers for internet access daily, and not being able to browse the web for information, news, music, videos, and so much more can be a real pain—especially since this error often doesn’t come with an explanation of why your computer is failing to be assigned an IP address.
-The root causes of this problem typically spawn from one of two areas.
-First, your internet service provider may be experiencing an outage in your area, meaning there’s little you can do but contact your ISP or wait and hope for a solution.
+This can be infuriating, especially when the error doesn’t come with an explanation.
+The root causes typically spawn from one of two areas.
+First, your internet service provider may be experiencing an outage, meaning there’s little you can do but contact your ISP or wait and hope for a solution.
 Second, the issue may be local on your end, with both your PC and your router or modem causing issues.
-We’ll be focusing on all of this in the steps below, so now that we’ve been armed in the knowledge of just what a valid IP configuration means, we can jump into trying to fix the problem ourselves.
+We’ll be focusing on all of this in the steps below.

 Once you’ve tried a reset of your computer, you’ll want to make sure it’s a problem with your ethernet connection and not your internet altogether.
 If you’re using a computer that has WiFi built into the device (such as most laptops and the majority of pre-built desktops), try using the WiFi on your device.
 If you still receive the same error (albeit with the word “WiFi” in lieu of “Ethernet,” it may be a problem with either your network card or configuration, or a problem with your ISP.
 We’ll cover both in advance solutions below.

-Finally, and this is an important solution: if you can access your modem and router (or combination modem/router), reset both devices by unplugging the AC adapter from the back of each unit and waiting ten full seconds before plugging each device back in.
+Finally, this is an important solution: if you can access your modem and router (or combination modem/router), reset both devices by unplugging the AC adapter from the back of each unit and waiting ten full seconds before plugging each device back in.
 This will perform a hard reset for both devices, causing any local network issues to be reset and fixed upon reboot.
-You would be shocked at how many basic network errors happen at a local level, and can be fixed simply by resetting your network.
-If you cannot personally access your router or modem, because of your workplace or other area not allowing access to the device, contact your network administrator and see if they can cycle your network once everyone has left the building.
+Many basic network errors happen at a local level and can be fixed by resetting your network.
+If you can’t personally access your router or modem because of your workplace or other area is not allowing access to the device, contact your network administrator and see if they can cycle your network once everyone has left the building.

 If you’ve done all of the above and you’re still receiving error messages in regards to your IP configuration, we’ll have to dive into some more advanced options.
 This will involve diving into the settings of your computer to change and fix network errors, so prepare to truly focus on some tough solutions above.
 Let’s take a look.